ssantee/fast-page/README.md

 | Prod        | Site     | prod.app.example.com      |
 | Prod        | Admin    | prod.appadmin.example.com |
 | Prod        | API      | prod.appapi.example.com   |

+## pipelineRequiresApproval
+When `true`, the pipeline will pause at the manual approval stage.
+When `false`, the pipeline will proceed without manual intervention.

 # Docker
 Services in this project are containerized lambdas.
 Source can be found at `src/services`.
 The Dockerfile for each service is located in the service's directory.